-The disc file system enables you to specify one drive/directory as the 'Library'.
+The Disc Filing System enables you to specify one drive/directory as the 'library'.
 This will always be set to :0.\$ when you start the computer by pressing BREAK.
-It can be altered using the filing system command LIB, until the next BREAK All the utility programs should be located in the library.
-This is because when you type it is equivalent to typing where the drive and directory are omitted and will be assumed to be either the current drive/directory or the Library.
-The filing system will first search the current drive/directory for the file and then, if it cannot find it there, it searches the Library.
+It can be altered using the filing system command it is equivalent to typing

+LIB, until the next BREAK.
+All the utility programs should be located in the library.
+This is because when you type where the drive and directory are omitted and will be assumed to be either the current drive/directory or the library.
+The filing system will first search the current drive/directory for the file and then, if it cannot find it there, it searches the library.

-(Utility name)
+(utility name) RETURN

-RUN (Utility name)
+RUN (utility name) RETURN